AvinashShrivastav/Python-Programming/README.md

 # Python-Programming
 Hey there!
 Thanks for checking out my Repo.

-I'm Avinash, and I created this repository for python programming for collecting my python projects here
+I'm Avinash, and I created this repository for collecting my python projects here